julson/CarND-LaneLines-P1/writeup.md

 ![alt text][mask] ![alt text][masked_edges] ![alt text][hough]

 It's all pretty straight-forward so far.
 Now we need to extrapolate all the line segments that we just received to map out the lane boundaries.
-We can do that calculating the slope for each line (`slope = (y2-y1)/(x2-x1)`) and sorting them out based on whether they are positive or negative.
+We can do that by calculating the slope for each line (`slope = (y2-y1)/(x2-x1)`) and sorting them out based on whether they are positive or negative.
 Given that the origin is on the upper left-hand side of the image, the right lane will have a positive angle/slope and the left lane will have a negative slope.
 By averaging these slopes and the points on each side, we can use the results to fit a line through each lane.
 It took me forever to figure this out (flunked Algebra class, don't ask), but we can then draw the lanes using the point-slope form (`(y - y') = m(x - x')`), given what we have plus our region mask's y-coordinates as our y values.
 This gives us: